 By Edrine Benesa

-The author is the deputy Resident City Commissioner for Soroti East Division, Soroti City.
+The Writer is the Deputy RCC for Soroti East Division, Soroti City.

 Do you have a story or an opinion to share?
 Email us on: email@example.com Or join the Daily Express WhatsApp channel for all the latest news and trends or join the Telegram Channel for the latest updates.